The Complete Guide

 One couple I met at a bar recommended trying the Chinese food here, so I popped into one of the restaurants.
 It looked very much like a hole-in-the-wall, and I think I was expecting a menu of very authentic Cantonese food, but they mainly had burgers, chow mein and fried rice.

-It might be an interesting experience, and some other Chinese place in town might actually be authentic, but I’d say stick to Belizean cuisine if you’re only spending a few days here.
+It might be an interesting experience to try some other ones in search of authentic Chinese food.
+But I’d say stick to Belizean cuisine if you’re only spending a few days here.

 Corozal has a lot of public art.